 1. Hip Dysplasia

-Hip dysplasia is a hereditary condition prevalent in large breeds like the Bernese Mountain Dog.
-It occurs when the hip joint’s ball and socket do not properly align, leading to arthritis and discomfort.
-Symptoms can range from a noticeable limp to reluctance in engaging in activities that require jumping or running.
+hip dysplasia is a genetic condition common in large breeds, such as those of Bernese Mountain Dog.
+It happens in the case that the hip joint’s ball and socket fail to line up, causing the joint becoming stiff and painful.
+The symptoms can range from visible limp, to an unwillingness in performing activities that require running, jumping or jumping.

 Symptoms to Watch For: